-The microbiological safety and quality of meat is important to producers, retailers and consumers, and both involve microbial contaminants on the processed product (Meadow, 1995).
-Food safety is a significantly growing public health problem in Nigeria (Okoli, et al., 2006).
-Food safety is crucial if the environment in which the food is handled is heavily contaminated (Salvato, 2002).
+The microbiological safety and quality of meat are important to producers. retailers and consumers, and both involve microbial contaminants on the processed product (Meadow.
+IMMX).
+Food safety is a significantly and growing public health problem in our society (Okoli et al., 1001).
+Food safety is crucial if the environment in which the food is handled is heavily contaminated (Salvato, 1001).
 Most fresh foods particularly those of animal origin such as beef and poultry are highly susceptible to microbial invasion and food poisoning.
-In Nigeria, the Federal Ministry of Health reported 90,000 cases of food poisoning in 2007 alone (Okoli et al., 2006).
-World Health Organization estimates 200,000 deaths from diarrhea each year in Nigeria, as many as 70% of which may be attributed to contaminated food and water (Okoli et al., 2006).
-According to World Health Organization (2007), animal-source foods are probably responsible for most of these cases of food-borne diseases.
-Food-borne diseases are responsible for high levels of morbidity in the general population, but particularly for infants, children, the elderly and the immuno-compromised (WHO, 2007).
+The Federal Ministry of Health reported thousands cases of food poisoning in 100c alone (Okoli et al., 1001).
+The World Health Organization estimates large number of deaths from diarrhea each year around the globe, as many as co% which may be attributable to contaminated food and water (Okoli et al., 1001).
+According to the World Health Organization (1000), animal- source foods are probably responsible for most of these cases of food-borne diseases.
+Foodborne diseases are responsible for high levels of morbidity in the general population, but particularly for infants, children, the elderly and the immuno-compromised (WHO, 1000).

-According to Amadi (2011), food-borne illness is any illness resulting from the consumption of contaminated food which usually arises from the food people eat.
-The food may be contaminated with bacteria, viruses, parasites or viable worm cysts (Amadi, 2011).
-Bacteria which are responsible for food-borne diseases contaminate meat directly and indirectly especially from animal excreta during the process of slaughtering (Oreyomi et al., 2005).
-Meat, fats and other parts of the carcass usually processed into used meat products are mainly derived from the domesticated animal species such as cattle, pigs and poultry and to a lesser extent from sheep and goats (Gupta et al., 2007).
-In this context, meat can be defined as '' the muscle tissue of slaughtered animals'' (Gupta et al., 2007).
-As meat consumption is increasing around the world, so are the concerns and challenges of meat hygiene and safety (Jestro, 2002).
-A major goal of scientists, industries, public health and regulatory authorities is to control pathogenic microorganisms and improve meat hygiene and safety within a country and internationally (Jestro, 2002).
+According to Amadi (1001), food-borne illness is any illness resulting from the consumption of contaminated food which usually arises from the food people eat.
+The food may be contaminated with bacteria, viruses, parasites or viable worm cysts (Amadi, 1001).
+Bacteria which are responsible for food-borne diseases contaminate meat directly and indirectly especially from animal excreta during slaughter process (Oreyomi et al., 1100x).
+Meat, fat and other parts of the carcass usually processed into used as meat products are mainly derived from the domesticated animal species such as cattle, pigs and poultry and to a lesser extent from sheep and goats (Gupta et al., 1100c).
+In this context, meat can be defined as " the muscle tissue of slaughtered animals" (Gupta et al., 1100c).
+As meat consumption is increasing around the world, so are the concerns and challenges of meat hygiene and safety (Jestro, 11001).
+A major goal of scientists, industries, public health and regulatory authorities is to control pathogenic microorganisms and improve meat hygiene and safety within a country and internationally (Jestro, 11001).